Inferring signed social networks from contact patterns: Results

 \subsubsection{Posterior predictive check}

-Although our model and method can give us an estimate of the latent social network for \emph{any} set of observation matrices $\bm{X}^1,...\bm{X}^r$, there is no guarantee that the fit will be any good.
+Although our model and method can give us an estimate of the latent social network for \emph{any} set of observation matrices $\bm{X}^{(1)},...\bm{X}^{(r)}$, there is no guarantee that the fit will be any good.
 This could arise if, for example, the model is missing a critical component of the data-generating process.
 Hence, we also complete our analysis with a posterior predictive analysis to validate the model's fit~\cite{gelman2013bayesian,young2021bayesian}.
-We will essentially compare the original data with new data simulated using the estimated network and parameters.
+We essentially compare the original data with new data simulated using the estimated network and parameters.
 If they are dissimilar, then the model is a poor fit and needs to be revised.

 Figure~\ref{fig:post_pred_sol} illustrates our posterior predictive check workflow.
-We let $\{\bm{X}^k\}_{k=1}^r$ denote the observation matrices for any given day of the study, where each $k$ corresponds to a 4-minute observation period.
+We let $\{\bm{X}^{(s)}\}_{s=1}^r$ denote the observation matrices for any given day of the study, where each $s$ corresponds to a 4-minute observation period.
 The network $\bm{A}$ is assumed to be constant throughout the day.
 We obtain $64$ samples of the adjacency matrix from the posterior, each denoted by $\bm{A}_\ell$ for $\ell\in\{1,...,64\}$.
-Since the groups and parameters can potentially differ for each observation period, we let $\bm p^k_{\ell}$ and $q^k_{\ell}$ denote the $\ell$\textsuperscript{th} sample of the parameters drawn for period $k$, and likewise for the partition, $\bm g^k_{\ell}$.
+Since the groups and parameters can potentially differ for each observation period, we let $\bm p^{(s)}_{\ell}$ and $q^{(s)}_{\ell}$ denote the $\ell$\textsuperscript{th} sample of the parameters drawn for period $s$, and likewise for the partition, $\bm g^{(s)}_{\ell}$.

-For each 4-minute period $k$, we then generate a new observation matrix $\widetilde{\bm{X}}^k_{\ell}$ using the likelihood in Eq.~\eqref{eq:likelihood_multiobservation}, thereby pairing the samples of the posterior distribution with synthetic observations.
+For each 4-minute period $s$, we then generate a new observation matrix $\widetilde{\bm{X}}^{(s)}_{\ell}$ using the likelihood in Eq.~\eqref{eq:likelihood_multiobservation}, thereby pairing the samples of the posterior distribution with synthetic observations.

-Next, we compare these synthetic observations to the observed matrices, using the log-likelihood ratio discrepancy~\cite{gelman1996posterior}.
-For an observation matrix $\bm{X}$ and a set of parameters $(\bm{A},\bm g,\bm p,q)$, this discrepancy captures the distance between the expectation and the actual observations as
+Next, we compare these synthetic observations to the observed matrices, using two different statistics, the log-likelihood ratio discrepancy~\cite{gelman1996posterior}, and the total number of interactions per node.
+For an observation matrix $\bm{X}$ and a set of parameters $(\bm{A},\bm g,\bm p,q)$, the log-likelihood discrepancy captures the distance between the expectation and the actual observations as